youbinarey/Proto-Chat/docs/README_EN.md

 🔹 **Special Commands**
    - `/weather` – Shows the current temperature using the weather API 🌡️
    - `/ping` – Displays the latency between client and server
+   - `/bye` - Logout

 🔹 **File Sending**
    - Allows sharing images in the chat, downloadable by double-clicking